Who are Luxembourg Orienteering Club?

 From its roots in Scandinavia in the mid-20th century, competitive orienteering has grown to be a world-wide sport.
 The International Orienteering Federation was recognised by the International Olympic Committee in 1977, and now has over 75 nations affiliated.

 Orienteering is a low-cost sport suitable for each gender and all ages.
 Courses of varying lengths are offered to match age and aptitudes.
 In many countries, orienteering has marketed itself, with good reason, as a true “Sport for All”.

-Elite international competitors are distance runners of the highest levels of strength and fitness, and some of the most intense competition is between wiry veterans with thirty years or more of experience.
-But orienteering is open to anyone who is physically active - the sport also attracts both young children just old enough to read a map, and men and women of middle age or older who simply wish to move slowly through unspoilt woodland while enjoying the intellectual challenge of route-finding.
+Elite international competitors are distance runners of the highest levels of strength and fitness.
+Some of the most intense competition is also between wiry veterans with thirty years or more of experience.
+But orienteering is open to anyone who is physically active - the sport attracts both young children just old enough to read a map, and men and women of middle age or older who simply wish to move slowly through unspoilt woodland while enjoying the intellectual challenge of route-finding.
 This “grass-roots” appeal to such a broad audience has underpinned the successful development of the sport in many countries.

 An orienteering competition – usually referred to as an “event” – will usually offer classes for competition divided by age, but all sharing the same organisation, map, and infrastructure.
 Children begin to run at age 10 or under and step up a class every two years, and older competitors move to progressively shorter courses every five years through to 70-plus.
 For many, orienteering is a sport for life – sometimes three generations of the same family take part in a single orienteering event.